-1. The minimum rate of wage of any laborer, mechanical worker, or artisan employed in any plant, mill, or factory or on work connected with the operation of any such plant, mill, or factory shall be as follows:
+1. The minimum rate of wage of any laborer, mechanical worker or artisan employed in any plant, mill or factory or on work connected with the operation of any such plant, mill or factory shall be as follows: Male labor, 35 cents per hour, Female labor, 30 cents per hour.

-Male labor, 40 cents per hour.
-Female labor, 35 cents per hour.
+2. The minimum rates of wages for all other employees shall be as follows:

-2. The minimum rates of wages for all other employees shall be as follows: (a) \$16.00 per week.
+(a) Fifteen (\$15.00) dollars per week.

-(b) Part-time employees covered by the provisions of this section shall be paid at the rate of not less than 40¢ per hour.
+(b) Part-time employees covered by the provisions of this Section shall be paid at the rate of not less than 371⁄2 cents per hour.

-3. This article establishes a minimum rate of pay which shall apply irrespective of whether an employee is actually compensated on time-rate, piecework, or other basis.
+3. This Article establishes a minimum rate of pay which shall apply irrespective of whether an employee is actually compensated on timerate, piece-work or other basis.

 4. Female employees performing substantially the same work as male employees, shall receive the same rate of pay as male employees.
-The Code Authority shall within 90 days after the effective date of this Code file with the Administrator a description of all occupations in the Industry in which both men and women are employed.
+The Code Authority shall within ninety (90) days after the effective date of this Code file with the Administrator a description of all occupations in the Industry in which both men and women are employed.

-5. The wage rates of all employees receiving more than the minimum rates herein prescribed shall be reviewed and such adjustments, if any, made therein as are equitable in the light of all the circumstances, and within sixty (60) days after the effective date hereof, the Code Authority shall report to the Administrator the action taken by all members of the Industry under this section.
+5. The wage rates of all employees receiving more than the minimum rates herein prescribed shall be reviewed and such adjustments, if any, made therein as are equitable in the light of all the circumstances, and within sixty (60) days after the effective date hereof, the Code Authority shall report to the Administrator the action taken by all members of the Industry under this Section.

-6. Office boys and girls under 18 years of age, to the extent of no more than 5% of the total number of employees described in Section 2 hereof, may be employed at a wage of not less than 80% of the minimum prescribed by said Section, provided that at least one such office boy or girl may be employed by each member.
+6. Office boys and girls under eighteen (18) years of age, to the extent of no more than 5% of the total number of employees described in Section 2 hereof, may be employed at a wage of not less than 80% of the minimum prescribed by said Section, provided that at least one such office boy or girl may be employed by each member.